URL Rewriting

 define('ENABLE_URL_REWRITE', true);

-When this constant is at true:
+When this constant is set to true

 Nginx Configuration Example